 The Golden Gate Bridge, Highway and Transportation District (District) was originally formed under the authority of the Golden Gate Bridge and Highway Act of 1923, and incorporated on December 4, 1928, to include within its boundaries the City and County of San Francisco, the counties of Marin, Sonoma, Del Norte, most of Napa county, and part of Mendocino county.
 The District is governed by a 19-member Board of Directors who are appointed by the elected representatives of their constituent counties.
 The District, based in San Francisco, operates the Golden Gate Bridge (Bridge), the regional Golden Gate Transit (GGT) bus service connecting Sonoma, Marin, San Francisco, and Contra Costa counties, and the Golden Gate Ferry (GGF) system, which links Marin and San Francisco counties.
 To fund its public transportation services, the District relies primarily on toll and transit fares.
 The disbursement of funds received by the District is controlled by statute and by provisions of various grant contracts entered into with the federal government, the State of California and other local governments.
+The District consists of three operating divisions, Bridge, Bus and Ferry, and an administrative District Division.
 The District Division has no revenue and all District Division expenses are allocated to general and administrative expenses of the other divisions.